About RansomLook

 The code is based on RansomWatch.

-External data are from:
+External data sources

-- Ransomwhe.re for cryptoCurrency
+- Ransomwhe.re for cryptocurrency addresses

-- threatlabz for the RansomNotes
+- ThreatLabz for the RansomNotes

-- leak-lookup for the public leaks
+- leak-lookup for public leaks

 Usage of the API and License